Blue Giant (manga): Blue Giant Explorer

+Blue Giant Momentum

 Film

-An anime film adaptation was announced on October 21, 2021.
-It is produced by NUT and directed by Yuzuru Tachikawa, based on a screenplay by Number 8, with character designs handled by Yūichi Takahashi, who will also serve as chief animation director.
+An anime film adaptation produced by NUT was announced on October 21, 2021.
+It is directed by Yuzuru Tachikawa, based on a screenplay by Number 8, with character design by Yūichi Takahashi (who also served as the film's chief animation director) and original music and soundtrack by Hiromi Uehara.
 It was originally set to premiere in 2022, but was shifted to February 17, 2023.

+The film is licensed in North America by GKIDS.
+The Japan Society hosted the premiere in New York on October 6, 2023, in advance of screenings at North American theaters on October 8 and 9.
+It was released on Blu-ray and digital platforms on April 30, 2024.

 Reception

 By August 2020, the manga had over 5.8 million copies in circulation.
-In 2018, the 2nd volume of Blue Giant Supreme had 200,000 copies in circulation.
-In 2020, the 8th volume of Blue Giant Supreme had 200,000 copies in circulation.
+In 2018, the second volume of Blue Giant Supreme had 200,000 copies in circulation.
+In 2020, the eighth volume of Blue Giant Supreme had 200,000 copies in circulation.

-Blue Giant was nominated for the 8th and 9th Manga Taishō in 2015 and 2016, respectively.
-The series ranked 15th on Kono Manga ga Sugoi! guidebook list of 2016 top manga for male readers.
+Blue Giant was nominated for the eighth and ninth Manga Taishō in 2015 and 2016, respectively.
+The series ranked fifteenth on Kono Manga ga Sugoi! guidebook list of 2016 top manga for male readers.
 Blue Giant was nominated for the Yomiuri Shimbun's Sugoi Japan Award 2017.
 In 2017, the manga won the 62nd Shogakukan Manga Award in the General category, and won the 20th Japan Media Arts Festival Award.
 In 2018, the manga was nominated for the 22nd Tezuka Osamu Cultural Prize.
 Blue Giant Supreme won the Mandō Kobayashi Manga Grand Prix 2018, created by comedian and manga enthusiast Kendo Kobayashi.
 It ranked 41st on the 2018 "Book of the Year" list by Da Vinci magazine, and ranked 45th on the 2019 list.

-Blue Giant was picked as a nominee for "Best Comic" at the 46th Angoulême International Comics Festival held in 2019.
+Blue Giant was picked as a nominee for "Best Comic" at the 46th Angoulême International Comics Festival held in 2019; it was nominated in the same category for the 51st edition, held in 2024.
 Blue Giant was nominated for the French 14th ACBD's Prix Asie de la Critique 2020.